Entanglement Entropy and Quantum Phase Transition in the $O(N)$ $\sigma$-model: Entanglement entropy and replica method

 \section{Entanglement entropy and replica method}

 The thermal entropy indicates the level of disorder of a system.
-In the quantum case, the thermal entropy is given by the von Neumann entropy \be S = \mathrm{Tr}[\rho\ln\rho], \ee where $\rho$ is the density matrix which is normalized to $\mathrm{Tr} \rho =1$.
-In the diagonalized basis, the von Neumann entropy reads $S = \sum_i p_i \ln p_i$ , where $p_i$ is the probability for each microstates being occupied.
-By postulating the occupation of any microstate is equally probable, (\ref{eq:entropy}) is equivalent to the statistical definition of the entropy $S \sim \ln \Omega$ up to the Boltzmann constant, reflecting the total number of accessible microstates in a quantum system of microcanonical ensemble.
+In the quantum case, the thermal entropy is given by the von Neumann entropy

+where $\rho$ is the density matrix which is normalized to $\mathrm{Tr}\rho=1$.
+In the diagonalized basis, the von Neumann entropy reads $S=\sum_{i}p_{i}\ln p_{i}$ , where $p_{i}$ is the probability for each microstates being occupied.
+By postulating the occupation of any microstate is equally probable, (\ref{eq:entropy}) is equivalent to the statistical definition of the entropy $S\sim\ln\Omega$ up to the Boltzmann constant, reflecting the total number of accessible microstates in a quantum system of microcanonical ensemble.

+Consider a bipartite system $S$ in a pure state and composed of subsystems $A$ and $\bar{A}$, where the degrees of freedom in $A$, $\bar{A}$ are entangled in some way.
+If one is forbidden to access $\bar{A}$, then for such an observer, $A$ appears in a mixed state, with a reduced density matrix given by

+where $\bar{A}$ is traced out.
+The information regarding the entanglement is encoded in $\rho_{A}$.
+As a result, the level of entanglement between $A$ and $\bar{A}$ is described by the entanglement entropy, which is defined by